harshal2973/eduforduniversity.github.io/README.md

 # eduforduniversity.github.io

-  A EduTech Landing Page Buid using HTML, CSS, Javascript and Bootstrap with different sections and effects.
+  A EduTech Landing Page builded using HTML, CSS, Javascript and Bootstrap with different sections and effects.

   Link To Landing Page : https://harshal2973.github.io/eduforduniversity.github.io/